BiznessFish/wikipedia-scrape-to-sql-project/README.md

 # wikipedia-scrape-to-sql-project
-Example project of scraping data from wikipedia and storing it in a sqlite3 database
+Example project of scraping data from Wikipedia using BeautifulSoup and storing it in a sqlite3 database

 # Explanation